Amanda-L/WashU-DM-Project2-Classification-2022/README.md

 # Information on the files

-Programming Assignments 2.pdf: The overview of the questions and tasks needed to answer and complete for the report.
+Programming Assignment 2.pdf: The overview of the questions and tasks needed to answer and complete for the report.

 SP2023 Project 2.ipynb: the jupyter notebook wrote to generate outcomes and process data.